waltervr/playground-o2sc1urv/statement.md

 - Color, which stores the name of the car’s color as a string.
 - Mileage, which stores the number of miles on the car as an integer.
-- Then instantiate two Car objects—a blue car with 20,000 miles and a red car with 30,000 miles—and print out their colors and mileage.
+- Then instantiate two Car objects, a blue car with 20,000 miles and a red car with 30,000 miles.
+Finally, print out their colors and mileage.

 **Your output should look like this:**
 ```